jdmedlock/be-demo/README.md

 ## Application Architecture

-This server is built using these libraries, services, and tools:
+This server is built using the following main libraries, services, and tools.
+For all others and for current release dependencies please consult the `package.json` file.

 | Dependency  | Description                 |
 |-------------|-----------------------------|